Great North Road improvements Great North Road improvements

 Bus lanes will be extended to cover the entire route, in operation from 7am to 10am and 4pm to 7pm, Monday to Friday.
 Eight new bus stops will be built, with safe access across the cycleway to a waiting area.
 Some existing bus stops will be moved, to be closer to pedestrian crossings and improve bus efficiency where stops are currently a short distance from each other.

 Raised tables and kerb build-outs on side streets and 2 new signalised pedestrian crossings will improve safety for people moving around Great North Road, including children at local schools.
 To create space for bus lanes and the cycleway, we’ve removed the flush median along the route, but drivers will still be able to turn right to access side streets and businesses.
-Great North Road will also be a greener street, with around 60 native trees.
+Great North Road will also be a greener street, with around 217 new native trees and 5000 plants.

 Detailed design